A05annex/HRVHS_SkyStone_Blocks/README.md

 ## Hood River Valley High School - SkyStone FTC Mecanum Base

-This project is the Blocks and OnBotJava for a common Java platform for the HRVHS FTC teams using the [TileRunner HD Mecanum](https://github.com/FIRST-Tech-Challenge/SkyStone) base.
+This project is the Blocks and OnBotJava for a common platform for the HRVHS FTC teams using the [TileRunner HD Mecanum](https://github.com/FIRST-Tech-Challenge/SkyStone) base.
 The key things we wanted to accomplish are:
-* Provide a common base for Blocks, On-Bot-Java, and Java development - so you have common, working, driver and autonomous functionality.
+* Provide a common base for Blocks, On-Bot-Java, and Java development - so you have common working driver and autonomous functionality.
 * Demonstrate (in Java) using a common Robot class that all the driver-controlled and autonomous OpModes can be built on so common functionality is on one place shared by all OpModes